solvexia/solvexia-api-docs/oauth/authentication-oauth2.0.md

 ## Client Credentials Flow

 Client Credentials Flow is available for limited contexts like internal scripts or testing.
-The flow contains just one step which generates access token by supplying client_id and client_secret.
+The flow contains just one step which generates an access token by supplying client_id and client_secret.

 #### Generate access token